-NLP: Fact Extraction and Verification.
+NLP: Cross-lingual Fact Verification.

 With billions of individual pages on the web providing information on almost every conceivable topic, we should have the ability to collect facts that answer almost every conceivable question.
 However, only a small fraction of this information is contained in structured sources.
 This thesis project addresses this problem, with an application to fake news.